JasonHitching/tipi-booking-sys-refactored/README.md

-This repository contains a refactored version of my Masters project prototype artefact.
+This repository hosts the refactored version of the initial prototype ([See here](https://github.com/JasonHitching/tipi-booking-system)) that was developed to satisfy the practical work required for my masters project/thesis.
+Refactoring of the initial artefact was conducted with utilisation of static analysis, hardware resource usage was then analysed both prior to and proceeding refactoring.
+From resource usage analysis, conclusions were drawn as to how effective static analysis is at reducing mobile resource usage.